 Assuming your website is successfully converting traffic into prospects and customers, it’s time to consider your budget.

 Whilst working with a new client we make a commitment to run the campaign for a minimum of three months.
-I would advise you agree your own budget internally before turning on your Adwords account.
-Only by setting out a three month plan will you be able to see your conversions improving month to month.
+I would advise you agree on your own budget internally before turning on your Adwords account.
+Only by setting out a three-month plan will you be able to see your conversions improving month to month.

 I would never personally start an Adwords campaign without having your goals written down.
 As you set goals, determine what you consider a good return on investment.
 How much are you willing to spend to acquire a customer?
 What’s the lifetime value of your customers?
 These are just some of the questions you need to be able to answer before you go live.

 If you have a limited budget I recommend you start advertising products where you have the highest profit margin.
 Focus your campaigns on these products and make a profit before considering other products.